carvel-dev/carvel/site/content/ytt/docs/latest/how-to-export-schema.md

 - when a data value is annotated `@schema/desc`, the value of that description is the value of this property, verbatim;
 - otherwise, this property is omitted.

+### `x-example-description`

+(As of v0.39.0+)

+Explains the contents of the `example` property.

+- when a data value is annotated `@schema/examples`, examples are provided via 2-tuples, only the first tuple will be exported to the OpenAPI Document.
+- the example description is the first argument of 2-tuple, and must be a string.
+- otherwise, this property is omitted.

 ### `example`

+(As of v0.39.0+)

 Presents an example value for the data value.
-(as of v0.39.0)

 - when a data value is annotated `@schema/examples`, examples are provided via 2-tuples, only the first tuple will be exported to the OpenAPI Document.
 - a 2-tuple contains string description, and an example value: `("first example", exampleYAML())`.
 - example values should conform to the type of the same property.
 - otherwise, this property is omitted.

-### `x-example-description`
+### `default`

+Declares a default value.

+The value of this property:
+- is always included;
-Explains the contents of the `example` property.
+- is typically the value of the data value in the `ytt` schema;
-(as of v0.39.0)
-- when a data value is annotated `@schema/examples`, examples are provided via 2-tuples, only the first tuple will be exported to the OpenAPI Document.
-- the example description is the first argument of 2-tuple, and must be a string.
-- otherwise, this property is omitted.
+- if the data value is annotated `@schema/default`, _that_ value is used instead.

 ## Known Limitations